leapdao/leapdao-website/src/blog/content/Plasma-Mainnet-Launched.md

 - **CHALLENGE_DURATION -** The minimum time that an exit
 - **PROPOSAL_TIME -**  The duration of the governance proposals before applying to the network.

-In the future the community will introduce contract upgrades through [Minimal Viable Governance](/blog/Minimal-Viable-Governance/).
+In the future, the community will introduce contract upgrades through [Minimal Viable Governance](/blog/Minimal-Viable-Governance/).
 Users not agreeing with governance proposals will have 3.5 days to exit the chain before these proposals become active.
 Please have a look at [our roadmap](/blog/Plasma-Roadmap/) to see where the journey is going.

 ## The LeapDAO Community